What parameters are CFOs

 Disclosure and payment of the tax under the wrong GST head

 There are several heads under which tax is reported while filing GST returns.
 Some taxpayers make the mistake of entering the GST liability or input tax credit under the wrong GST head.
-Even at the time of making payment, the tax is sometimes paid under the wrong head, or interest is paid under the tax head and so on.
+For instance, even while making a payment, the tax is sometimes paid under the wrong head, or interest is paid under the tax head and so on.

 Categorising zero-rated supplies as nil-rated and vice versa